innovativeinnovation/is-epfl-down/README.md

 ##### Examples

-Testing the main site:
+Test the main site:
 `is-epfl-down -m`

-Testing EPFL services:
+Test EPFL services:
 `is-epfl-down -s`

-Testing your own config:
+Test your own config:
 `is-epfl-down --config=/path/to/my/config.json`

-Testing EPFL faculties with a timeout of 2s:
+Test EPFL faculties with a timeout of 2s:
 `is-epfl-down -f -t 2000`

-Testing EPFL faculties with a specific alarm sound in case of failure:
+Test EPFL faculties with a specific alarm sound in case of failure:
 `is-epfl-down -f -a /path/to/my/sound.mp3`

 API